Trinchera Cave Archeological District: Panhandle culture

 Just above the Sopris level were remains of a Jacal structure.
 This level appears to contain a Panhandle culture influence, based upon the presence of artifacts typical of the Antelope Creek Phase and Stamper cord-marked pottery.

 The Apishapa Phase, from AD 1000-1400, was identified by archaeologist Robert G. Campbell to be an outgrowth of the Panhandle culture.
 The Apishapa distinctions included that they sometimes lived in stone or slab constructed structures, made cord-wrapped pottery and used smaller projectile points; Unlike other Plains tribes, they did not use tools made of bison bones.
 They were a tradition of hunter gatherers who sometimes farmed.
 The people of the Apishapa phase lived in northern New Mexico or southern Colorado in rock shelters, single or multi-room stone or slab structures or in campsites, generally in protected areas near flowing water.
 Artifacts from this phase include a wide range of tools, cord-wrapped pottery and baskets.
 The initial reference point for the term was an archaeological site in the Lower Apishapa canyon.

 Discovery

-William Louden, a historian, geologist, and rancher, discovered the cave when he flew overhead the area in 1947.
+Willard Louden, a historian, geologist, and rancher, discovered the cave when he flew overhead the area in 1947.
 With Ruth Henritze, Louden dug for artifacts.
 The two individually published books about archaeology including: